squirrels-analytics/squirrels-analytics.github.io/docs/references/python/parameters/DateParameter.md

 ### CreateSimple

-Creates the configurations for a date parameter by providing a list of [DateParameterOption](../parameter_options/DateParameterOption) instances, and adds it to an abstract pool of parameter configurations.
+Creates the configurations for a date parameter by providing a list of [DateParameterOption](../parameter_options/DateParameterOption) instances, and adds it to a pool of parameter configurations that datasets can pick from.

 Unlike the **Create** factory method, this factory method assumes only one parameter option is needed with no arguments for "user_attribute" and "parent_name".